Relocation expenses reimbursed Yes You may qualify for reimbursement of relocation expenses in accordance with agency policy.

 Be a registered Professional Engineer in a state in the U.S., the District of Columbia, Guam, or Puerto Rico.
 My registration is based on passing a written examination given by the State Board.

-Have completed at least 60 semester hours of courses in the physical, mathematical, and engineering sciences that included courses as described in B above, and are acceptable toward a degree in professional engineering.
+Have completed at least 60 semester hours of courses in the physical, mathematical, and engineering sciences that included courses as described above, and are acceptable toward a degree in professional engineering.

 Have a combination of education and experience.
-I have successfully completed a 4-year curriculum leading to a bachelor's degree in engineering technology or in a related scientific curriculum such as physics, chemistry, architecture, computer science, mathematics, hydrology, or geology.
-Additionally, my work experience includes one or more years of professional engineering experience acquired under professional engineering supervision and guidance.
+Have successfully completed a 4-year curriculum leading to a bachelor's degree in engineering technology or in a related scientific curriculum such as physics, chemistry, architecture, computer science, mathematics, hydrology, or geology.
+Additionally, your work experience includes one or more years of professional engineering experience acquired under professional engineering supervision and guidance.

-To qualify for this position at the GS-12 grade level, you must possess at least one of the following minimum qualifications by close of the announcement:
+To qualify for this position at the GS-12 grade level, you must possess the following minimum qualifications by close of the announcement: